tpbnick/docs/docs/py-dictionaries.md

 	print(f"\nKey: {key}")
 	print(f"Value: {value}")
 ```
-As shown on line 7, to write a `for` loop for a dictionary, you create names for the two variables that will hold the key and value in each key-value pair.
+As shown on line 7, to write a `#!py for` loop for a dictionary, you create names for the two variables that will hold the key and value in each key-value pair.
 You can choose any names you want for these two variables.
 This code would work just as well if you had used abbreviated for the variable names, like this:
 ```py
 for k, v in user_0.items()
 ```
-The second half of the `for` statement on line 7 includes the name of the dictionary followed by the method `items()`, which returns a list of key-value pairs.
-The `for` loop then assigns each of these pairs to the two vairbales provided.
+The second half of the `#!py for` statement on line 7 includes the name of the dictionary followed by the method `items()`, which returns a list of key-value pairs.
+The `#!py for` loop then assigns each of these pairs to the two vairbales provided.
 In the preceding example, we use the variables to print each key (line 8), followed by the associated value (line 9).
-The "\n" in the first `print()` call ensures that a blank line is inserted bfore each key-value pair in the output:
+The "\n" in the first `#!py print()` call ensures that a blank line is inserted bfore each key-value pair in the output:
 ```
 Key: username
 Value: efermi